xybhust/stock-trading-backtester/README.md

 Future improvements
 -------------------
 1. Consider bilateral transaction fees
-2. Support multiple signal at one unit of time. e.g. Close out a position and enter a opposite position immediately.
+2. Support multiple signal at one unit of time. e.g. Close out a position and enter an opposite position immediately.
 3. Support limit order and stop-loss order.
 (Currently the stop-loss action is defined by the strategy class)